Human Rights Due Diligence law:

 As such, getting the Human Rights Due Diligence process right now will ensure you are well-placed to meet this stricter regulatory environment.

 For some companies, this will represent a completely new way of doing things.
 For others, it will mean adjusting current systems – such as supplier assessments or environmental and social management systems – to incorporate this new human rights framework.

 Last but not least.
 Achieving best practice in Human Rights Due Diligence is the only way to identify and act on all of your actual and potential negative human rights impacts.
 This will reduce any blind spots in your operations and supply chain, placing you in good stead to meet regulatory requirements both in relation to due diligence and more specific laws such as those targeting forced labour.

 Are you interested in learning more about the Norwegian Transparency Act?
-Please get in touch, and we will be happy to walk you through it!

 Please share your contact details and we will be in touch shortly.